MicrosoftDocs/iis-docs/iis/media/live-smooth-streaming/encoding-live-smooth-streams-with-the-push-encoder-utility.md

 If you do not have an encoder that can deliver live streams in the required format, you can use a Push Encoder test utility in test environments.
 The Push Encoder cannot accept input from a live source.
 Instead, it sources from on-demand Smooth Streaming presentation files and simulates the output that is required by Live Smooth Streaming publishing points.
 You can create the required input on-demand Smooth Streaming source files for the Push Encoder by using a Smooth Streaming-capable encoder.
 Again, see the list of our encoding partners ([https://www.iis.net/media/partners](https://www.iis.net/media)) to find companies that provide such an encoder.
 We also provide several on-demand Smooth Streaming presentations for testing purposes that you can download (see IIS Smooth Streaming HD Sample Content).

-This walkthrough contains the following sections that describe how to install and use the Push Encoder utility:

-- Deploying the Push Encoder utility
-- Simulating an encoded Live Smooth Streaming presentation
-- Using the advanced options
-- Enabling WebDAV publishing on the Web server

 ## Deploying the Push Encoder utility

 The Push Encoder sources from on-demand Smooth Streaming presentation files and simulates the output that is required by Live Smooth Streaming publishing points.
 Before you proceed, make sure that the following prerequisite conditions are fulfilled: